Career & Internship Expo - Student InformationPage address: http://www.mnsu.edu/cdc/expo/

 Additional items to bring:

-- Pad of paper to make notes on employers.
+- Pad of paper to make notes about employers.

 - Printed copies of your research.